llloret/osmid/README.md

 ## Building
 For build instruction see INSTALL.md.

-osmid is built with C++11/14.
+osmid is built with C++11.
 The build system is based on cmake.
-Target compiler in Windows is MSVC 2015 Win64, and in Linux is gcc 4.9 or later.
+Tested target compiler in Windows is MSVC 2015 Win64, and in Linux is gcc 4.9 or later.
 Under Windows, prepare using something like: `cmake -G "Visual Studio 14 2015 Win64" .. -DBOOSTROOT=d:\sdk\boost_1_61_0`.
 With Linux `cmake ..` should be enough provided the dependencies (boost) are installed.

 osmid uses the following libs:
 * JUCE for the midi handling and OSC handling (included in the tree)